6 Dog Team, 80 Miles, 2 Stage, $2,570 Purse, Pays 1st - 5th

 Award money will be paid to first through fifth place.
 There is a limit of 18 teams for this event, register early to secure your position.

-In 2016, CopperDog is introducing its first two-stage race for 6-dog teams.
+In 2016, CopperDog introduced its first two-stage race for 6-dog teams and it was well received, therefore it is back for 2017.
 The CopperDog 80 is an 80 mile, 2 stage race.
 Stage 1 is on Friday, starting in Calumet and ending in Eagle River.
 Stage 2 is Sunday, starting in Copper Harbor and ending in Calumet.

 The CopperDog 80 Sport offers recreational mushers an opportunity to race in the big leagues sharing in the glorious fanfare of the fabulous downtown Calumet start and finish with thousands of fans cheering their teams off into the night.

 FRIDAY: Stage 1 - Calumet to Eagle River

 We don't skip a beat Friday night, CopperDog 80 teams head out right on the heels of the CopperDog 150 teams and share the same race route until the finish, where CopperDog 80 teams finish in Eagle River while CopperDog 150 teams go on to Eagle Harbor.

 Many a 10-dog team have been tempted to take that left hand turn and follow the Sport teams into Eagle River, for the legends of Eagle Rivers welcoming hospitality is nothing short of legendary.

 Musher's who have run the CopperDog 150 OR CopperDog 80 often call the Friday night stage "technical" due to the more than 25 road crossings staffed will volunteers.
 Lead dogs can often be spooked by the number of people present at crossings or by volunteers that are a little too energetic.